Leg and Foot Pain During Pregnancy

 - Swollen feet and ankles

-Weight gain during pregnancy is not only unavoidable, but necessary for the health of mother and baby alike.
+Weight gain during pregnancy is not only unavoidable, but also necessary for the health of mother and baby alike.
 Unfortunately, it is also one of the primary causes of pregnancy-related foot pain.
 Studies have shown that pregnant women in their second and third trimesters put much more pressure on the forefoot while standing or walking than women who are simply overweight.
-Pregnant women are also at increased risk for developing plantar fasciitis, an inflammation of the band of tissue that connects the heel bone to the toes.
+Pregnant women are also at increased risk for developing plantar fasciitis, an inflammation of the band of tissue on the bottom of the foot that connects the heel bone to the toes.
 If your daily routine requires you to spend a lot of time on your feet, be sure that you get as much rest as possible at every opportunity.

 Hormones and Weakened Ligaments